-The professional tennis season comprises of hundreds of tournaments around the world and one of the most prestigious is Wimbledon.
+The professional tennis season is made up of hundreds of tournaments around the world and one of the most prestigious is Wimbledon.

 The first Championships took place in 1877 at the All England Club in London, where it's still held today.

 Wimbledon takes place over two weeks and it's the only major championship still played on grass.

 There are 128 places available in the draw for both men and women.
 Out of these 32 are ranked or seeded for the purposes of a draw.

 These seeded players are seen as the best players in the draw and they're kept apart so that they don't meet until later in the competition.

 In addition there are 16 qualifiers and eight wild cards, players who are given a chance to play even though their world rankings are low.

 The match is divided up into sets.
 In men's tennis you have to get three sets to win.
 For women it's two.

 To win a set you have to win six games - but you also have to get two more games than your opponent.